vemonet/mcp-registry/README.md

 > Test it with:
 >
 > ```sh
-> npx http-server build/client
+> npx http-server dist
 > ```

 > [!NOTE]
 >
 > If you're familiar with deploying Node applications, the built-in app server is production-ready.
-Deploy the `build` folder.
+Deploy the `dist` folder.

 ### 🐳 Docker Deployment